Moxelbert/oetker-challenge/README.md

 Dear reviewer,
 thanks for taking the time checking my code.
 It works as follows:
 1. main.py is the entry-point. it imports Classes/functions from the connections- & transformation folders
-2. In main.py, a Spark Session is generated.
+2. In main.py a Spark Session is generated.
 It is configured with a MySQL JDBC driver that enables Spark to write and read data from MySQL databases
-3. In a next step, the script calls function get_datasets() from connection/api_con.py, passing the API endpoint as an argument
+3. The script calls function get_datasets() from connection/api_con.py, passing the API endpoint as an argument
 4. The response from the API is stored locally as JSON file (this would not be necessary for the next steps, but was a requirement in the briefing)
 5. Next, the JSON file is read into a Spark dataframe
 6. The dataframe is passed as an argument to the class method cleanse_df (imported from transformations/data_cleansing.py).
 The cleansing does the following: